-'''

 type_cast_value(ctx, value)

-'''

 Given a value this runs it properly through the type system.
-This automatically handles things like nargs and multiple.
+This automatically handles things like nargs and multiple as well as composite types.

-Options are usually optional values on the command line and have some extra features that arguments don't
+Options are usually optional values on the command line and have some extra features that arguments don't have.